 The Chemex carafe is heat-resistant, borosilicate glass.
 Apart from the aesthetics of it, the glass also contributes to the great-tasting coffee results.
 The glass allows coffee to brew without imparting additional flavors as some other mediums would.
 The result is rich, full-bodied coffee without the usual bitter taste.

-The benefit of using the Chemex is knowing that the coffee beans you purchase will turn into the best coffee they can be.
+The benefit of using Chemex is knowing that the coffee beans you purchase for Chemex will turn into the best coffee they can be.
 The Chemex coffeemaker will not compromise the quality of the coffee beans, so you can be confident the extra money you spend on premium beans will get you the premium coffee you expect.

 The Chemex is quite portable in the sense that it does not require a lot of accessories to make it work.
 If you bring your kit with you, you could be brewing coffee with the Chemex anywhere you want as it doesn’t need to be plugged in to operate.